TosbackCgusBridge-Bot/CGUs-versions/Stepstone/Privacy Policy.md

 1.  **Who is responsible for the processing of your personal data?**

-The data controller (hereinafter referred to as “StepStone” or “we”) in the sense of the General Data Protection Regulation and other national data protection laws of the member states as well as other data protection regulations is:
+The data controller (hereinafter referred to as “StepStone” or “we”) in the sense of the GDPR and other national data protection laws of the member states as well as other data protection regulations is:

-StepStone GmbH
+StepStone Deutschland GmbH

-Axel-Springer-Str.
-65
+Völklinger Straße 1

-10969 Berlin
+40219 Düsseldorf

-T +49 30 398 0620
+Germany

-F +49 30 398 09111
+T +49 211 93493-0

-E-mail : info@stepstone.com
+E-mail : info@stepstone.de

 2. Contact details of the data protection officer